puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 We're committed to keeping Internet Explorer a supported, reliable, and safe browser.
 Internet Explorer is still a component of Windows and follows the support lifecycle of the OS on which it's installed.
 For details, see [Lifecycle FAQ - Internet Explorer](https://support.microsoft.com/help/17454/).
 While we continue to support and update Internet Explorer, the latest features and platform updates will only be available in Microsoft Edge.

-### Why am I receiving the following message “To open this page in Internet Explorer mode, try updating your PC.”?
+### Why am I receiving the following message “To open this page in IE mode, try updating your PC.”?

 You are receiving the message because you are missing the required Windows updates.
 We recommend installing the latest updates.
 The minimum Windows updates are:
 -	Windows 10, version 1903 with the latest cumulative updates (KB4503293 or higher) and security update KB4501375 or higher
 -	Windows 10, version 1809 with latest cumulative update (KB4509479 or higher)

-### Why am I receiving the following message “To open this page in Internet Explorer mode, try reinstalling Microsoft Edge with administrator privileges.”?
+### Why am I receiving the following message “To open this page in IE mode, try reinstalling Microsoft Edge with administrator privileges.”?

 Microsoft Edge version 77 or later needs to be installed at system level.